 Like Ana, many of our students experienced different activities for the first time.
 Our children had the chance to go to Miami Zoo, Homestead Cybrarium, SkyZone, U-Pick Farm, Miami Seaquarium, Venetian pool, Super Wheels Skating Center, Bowling, Glass Bottom boat trip, Roscoe Warren Municipal Park, Marlin’s Game, a trip to Miami Beach and they had a special visit from Wild Animal–World!
 And our youth attended field trips to Launch Trampoline Park, Anne Kolb Nature Center, Beach Day, Top Golf, and Fox in A Box Escape Room.

-As part of our 6th-12th grade student’s Civic Engagement component, students experienced: Our Town: Overtown Food Tour, Florida Film House film classes, Secret Woods Nature Center, Eco Tour at Virginia Key State Park, The Selfie Musem, and they all received clothing items from the Shoe Gallery.
+As part of our 6th-12th grade student’s Civic Engagement component, students experienced: Our Town: Overtown Food Tour, Florida Film House film classes, Secret Woods Nature Center, Eco Tour at Virginia Key State Park, The Social Hub Miami (A selfie Museum), and they all received clothing items from the Shoe Gallery.
 These experiences offered students new perspectives and new skills and are empowering and allow students to reflect on the ways they want to give back to their community.

 We brought back our weekly community cookouts this year and hosted our Summer Teams again!
 A Special thanks to Brentwood Hills Church of Christ, Zebulon Baptist Church, Second Ponce de Leon Baptist Church, and First Baptist Church of Marion NC, for serving with us and positively impacting our students through exceptional hands-on lessons.